Complaints

 Tel: Call +44 (0)20 7536 6000 to reach CEDR's helpline.

-CEDR is an independent organization that specializes in dispute resolution.
-They will work with us and you to find a resolution to your complaint.
+CEDR is an independent organisation that specialises in dispute resolution.
+They will work with patients and our service to find a resolution to your complaint.

 Additional Support and Advice:

-Throughout the complaints process, you may seek further advice and support from the following organizations:
+Throughout the complaints process, patients may seek further advice and support from the following organisations:

 a) Citizens Advice Service: